ferrofluidd/Corporate-Clash-Cog-Viewer/README.md

 * Added an FOV Slider
 * Added a Cog Rotation Slider
 * Added a Random Cog button (this button will randomly pick a Cog, randomly pick an animation, a head animation (if applicable) and screenshots it.)
+* Fixed Skelecogs and Zapped Skelecogs not moving when Make GIF is pressed.
 * probably introduced a ton of bugs too

 ## How to Download Updates